 The Sienese School of painting flourished between the 13th and 15th centuries.
 For a time, Siena even rivaled Florence, though its art was more conservative.
 The most important Sienese artists were Duccio, Simone Martini, and the brothers Pietro and Ambrogio Lorenzetti.
 Pisa, Cortona, and Arezzo also had artists contributing master works.

-Tuscany Checklist: 20 Must See Art Works and Masterpieces in Tuscany
+Tuscany Art Bucket List: 20 Must See Masterpieces in Tuscany

 These pieces either helped transform the history of art or were the iconic masterpieces of their time period.
 If you’re an art enthusiast and enchanted by Tuscany, this guide will tell you exactly where to go to fulfill your art fantasies.